California Tenant Background Check

 Eviction Process in California

-Once the court has granted the eviction, the tenant must vacate the property by the date specified in the court’s judgment.
-If the tenant does not vacate the property, the landlord may then file for a writ of possession.
-The writ of possession orders the sheriff to remove the tenant and their belongings from the property.
+The tenant must depart the property by the deadline set in the court's judgment once the court has approved the eviction.
+The landlord may then apply for a writ of possession if the renter doesn't leave the premises.
+The writ requires the sheriff of possession to evict the tenant and all their possessions from the property.